No. 11 Squadron RAF: First World War (1915–1919)

 The squadron's Gunbusses were soon pressed into service, with Captain Lionel Rees claiming the squadron's first air-to-air victory on 28 July, forcing down a German observation aircraft.
 Second Lieutenant G. S. M. Insall was awarded a Victoria Cross for an action on 7 November 1915 in which he forced down and destroyed a German Aviatik observation aircraft.
-The Gunbus was already obsolete however, and was initially supplemented by a mixture of Bristol Scouts and Nieuport 16s until replaced by the Royal Aircraft Factory F.E.2b of similar layout, but slightly higher performance, in June 1916.
-These in turn were replaced by Bristol Fighters in August 1917, these being used both for offensive patrols over German-held territory and for ground attack for the remainder of the war.
-The Squadron was disbanded at the end of 1919.
+The Gunbus was already obsolete however, and was initially supplemented by a mixture of Bristol Scouts and Nieuport 16s until replaced in June 1916 by the Royal Aircraft Factory F.E.2b of similar layout, but slightly higher performance.
+These in turn were replaced by Bristol F.2 Fighters in August 1917, these being used both for offensive patrols over German-held territory and for ground attack for the remainder of the war.
+The squadron was disbanded at the end of 1919.

-No. 11 Squadron numbered 19 flying aces in its ranks during the war.
+The squadron had nineteen flying aces in its ranks during the war.
 Among them were Victoria Cross winner Lionel Rees, as well as Andrew Edward McKeever, John Stanley Chick, Eugene Coler, Albert Ball VC, Frederick Libby, Ronald Maudit, John Quested, Herbert Sellars, Donald Beard, Stephen Price and Hugh Hay Thomas Frederick Stephenson.

-The twin Eagles on the Squadron's crest, awarded in May 1937, represent the two-seated fighters operated in the First World War.

-Between the Wars
+Between the wars (1918–1938)

-The Squadron reformed at RAF Andover in January 1923 as a day bomber squadron equipped with Airco DH.9As, soon moving to RAF Bircham Newton in Norfolk.
-In April 1924, these were replaced by the Fairey Fawn despite the fact that they offered little improvement in performance over the DH.9A, moving with them to RAF Netheravon in May that year.
-The unpopular Fawns were replaced by Hawker Horsleys in November 1926, in use until December 1928, when the squadron handed the Horsleys to 100 Squadron and was posted to Risalpur in India (now in Pakistan), flying Westland Wapitis in Army co-operation and carrying out punitive air raids against rebelling tribal forces.
-It replaced its Wapitis with Hawker Harts in February 1932, operations continuing as before.
+No. 11 Squadron reformed at RAF Andover in Hampshire in January 1923 as a day bomber squadron equipped with the Airco DH.9A, soon moving to RAF Bircham Newton in Norfolk.
+In April 1924, the DH.9A was replaced by the Fairey Fawn, despite the fact that they offered little improvement in performance over the DH.9A, moving with them to RAF Netheravon in May that year.
+The unpopular Fawns were replaced by the Hawker Horsley in November 1926, in use until December 1928, when the squadron handed the Horsleys to No. 100 Squadron.
+The squadron was posted to Risalpur in India (now in Pakistan), flying Westland Wapitis in the army co-operation role and carried out punitive air raids against rebelling tribal forces.
+The Wapiti was replaced with the Hawker Hart in February 1932, operations continuing as before.
 On 31 May 1935, an earthquake devastated the city of Quetta and the surrounding area.
 No. 11 Squadron, along with other RAF squadrons in the region, were used to aid the relief effort following the disaster.
-The squadron received Blenheim I monoplane bombers in July 1939, moving to Singapore the next month, just before the outbreak of World War II in Europe.